SAP/generator-easy-ui5/README.md

 ```

 ### Add a new model
 This sub-generator will create a new model in your manifest.
+Currently, [JSON](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.json.JSONModel) and [OData v2](https://sapui5.hana.ondemand.com/#/api/sap.ui.model.odata.v2.ODataModel) models are supported with various configuration options.
 ```
 yo easy-ui5:newmodel
 ```

-### Add a new compoent usage
+### Add a new component usage
 This sub-generator will add a new component usage for component reuse to your manifest.
 ```
 yo easy-ui5:newcomponentusage